apache/druid/docs/development/extensions-core/k8s-jobs.md

 ### `SharedInformer` "Caching" *(Experimental)*

-Enabled by setting `druid.indexer.runner.enableKubernetesClientSharedInformers=true`, this mode uses `Fabric8` `SharedInformer` objects for monitoring state changes in the remote K8s cluster, reducing the number of direct API calls to the Kubernetes API server.
+Enabled by setting `druid.indexer.runner.useK8sSharedInformers=true`, this mode uses `Fabric8` `SharedInformer` objects for monitoring state changes in the remote K8s cluster, reducing the number of direct API calls to the Kubernetes API server.
 This can greatly reduce load on the API server, especially in environments with a high volume of tasks.

 This mode is experimental and should be used with caution in production until it has been vetted more thoroughly by the community.